-The Ratol family of mangoes — named after the village of Ratol near Baghpat in Uttar Pradesh, India — produces the most intensely aromatic mangoes in the world.
+The Ratol family of mangoes — named after the village of Rataul (Ratol) near Baghpat in Uttar Pradesh, India — produces the most intensely aromatic mangoes in the world.
 In Pakistan, the Ratol varieties grown in Multan and surrounding Punjab have reached their absolute peak expression, delivering aroma and flavor complexity that connoisseurs prize above all other mango families.
-This is the complete guide.
+This is the honest breakdown.

 The Ratol Family Tree